ATTORNEY-CLIENT ENGAGEMENT AGREEMENT

-Simple Will – without complex trusts involved or distribution patterns
+Simple Wills – without complex trusts involved or distribution patterns

-Durable Power of Attorney – nomination of individual/alternate to handle financial and legal affairs upon incapacity
+Durable Power of Attorneys – nomination of individual/alternate to handle financial and legal affairs upon incapacity

-Health Care Agent – nomination of individual/alternate to make medical decisions upon incapacity, including interaction with pharmacies, hospitals, physicians
+Health Care Agents – nomination of individual/alternate to make medical decisions upon incapacity, including interaction with pharmacies, hospitals, physicians

-HIPAA authorization – permission for the above-named individual to send and receive Private and Sensitive Personal Information
+HIPAA authorizations – permission for the above-named individual to send and receive Private and Sensitive Personal Information

-Health Care Directive (Living will) – Outlines an individual’s intention and decisions regarding their medical treatment and end of life choices.
+Health Care Directives (Living wills) – Outlines an individual’s intention and decisions regarding their medical treatment and end of life choices.